-Data populated into this table has been adjusted to reflect the information found in PR-23 report.
-The total served should be 3,644 residents.
-Of that number 134 were of Hispanic ethnicity.
+The total served should be 3,830 residents.
+Of that number 152 were of Hispanic ethnicity.
 In addition to the race categories above, the following categories were represented on the PR-23: American Indian/Alaskan Native and White, Black/African American and White, and other multi-race.
+The data that populates in this section does not match the information found in the PR-23.
+This issue has been present in previous CAPERs as well.
+The 3,830 number represents what is shown in the PR-23.
+Subrecipients and the City report data based on information collected for both race and ethnicity.
+These questions are separate on CDBG related forms and reporting documents.